singulatron/superplatform/README.md

 ### Prompt svc

-Sync or async prompting.
+Sync or async, streamed or request/response prompting.
 Dump tens of thousands of prompts into the system and let the prompt queue process it.

 ### Chat svc